 I decided to suck it up and wear the heels.
 I will be fine.
-After getting all gussied up I decided I needed a smoke.
+After getting all gussied up, I decided I needed a smoke.
 I realized I was wearing my really short gold sequin skirt.
-I have to make sure the attached slip is pulled all the way down otherwise my skirt was pretty much see through.
-I know this because last spring on my way to the casino for the Kentucky Derby I wore this skirt.
+I had to make sure the attached slip was pulled all the way down otherwise my skirt was pretty much see through.
+I knew this because last spring on my way to the casino for the Kentucky Derby, I wore this skirt.
 I proceeded to stop at a Turkey Hill for cigarettes.
 I noticed people were checking me out.
 A few men even stopped to get a glance at me, smiling.

 I thought "Wow, I must really look good."
 It wasn't until I made my way back to my car after my purchase that I realized the slip attached to the skirt was hiked up around my waist.
 I let out a little laugh and just shook my head.
 "Awww.... fuck it."
 I said.
 I am wearing nylons anyway.
 I don't think anyone really saw anything, I just looked that good I tell myself.
 Misguided confidence.
 Whatever.
 That is my story and I'm sticking to it.

 I had a death grip on the banister to keep from falling down the charming, crooked stairs while my other hand was tugging at my skirt, making sure my slip was all the way down since there was a crowd of people at the bottom of the stairs.